Wavevector-dependent optical properties from wavevector-independent proper conductivity tensor: Optical properties from conductivity tensor

 \subsection{General formulae for refractive indices}

-In this final section, we study the refractive indices in the most general case of an anisotropic material, for which the off-diagonal components of the (effective) dielectric tensor do not vanish.
+In this subsection, we study the refractive indices in the most general case of an anisotropic material, for which the off-diagonal components of the (effective) dielectric tensor do not vanish.
 In this case, Eq.~\eqref{det_mat} leads to the following equation, which is quadratic in $n^2$\hh:

 In theoretical optics, this is sometimes referred to as the {\itshape Fresnel equation} (in honor of the legendary Augustin Jean Fresnel (1788--1827)) (see e.g.~Refs.~\cite[Eq.~(2.14)]{Zvezdin} or \cite[p.~300]{Bredov}).
 Note, however, that this equation must not be confused with the Fresnel equation{\itshape s} used for the intensity distribution for reflection at a material interface (see Ref.~\cite{EDFresnel} for a recent discussion).